EDJNet/tidywikidatar/README.md

 the actual date of birth of the given person.
 If this is not specifically the issue we are interested it, we may well be want just to keep the first reported date of birth and dismiss the others.
-In other cases, we probably want to retain all properties, and analyse them further in subsequent steps of the pipe.
+In other cases, we probably want to retain all properties, and process them further in subsequent steps of the pipe.

 Let’s look at some of these issues with an example.